redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

     helm repo update
     ```

-2. Just to simplify the commands, create a variable for the version number:
+2. Just to simplify the commands, create a variable to hold the latest version number:

     ```
-    export VERSION=v21.4.15
+    export VERSION=$(curl -s https://api.github.com/repos/vectorizedio/redpanda/releases/latest | jq -r .tag_name)
     ```

-    **_Note_** - You can find the latest version number of the operator in the [list of operator releases](https://github.com/vectorizedio/redpanda/releases).
+    **_Note_** - You can find information about the versions of the operator in the [list of operator releases](https://github.com/vectorizedio/redpanda/releases).

 3. Install the Redpanda operator CRD: